pjreddie/darknet/README.md

    (2).
 For Images, we can use [BBox-Label-Tool](https://github.com/puzzledqs/BBox-Label-Tool) to label objects.

+        The data I used for the demo was downloaded from [Google Images](https://images.google.com/), and hand-labeled by my intern employees.
+(Just kidding, I had to label it myself.
+Damn it...)

+        Since I am training with only two classes, and that the signs have less distortions and variances (compared to person or car, for example), I only trained around 300 images for each class to get a decent performance.
+But if you are training with more classes or harder classes, I suggest you have at least 1000 images for each class.

 2. Create Annotation in Darknet Format

    (1).
 If we choose to use VOC data to train, use [scripts/voc_label.py](https://github.com/Guanghan/darknet/blob/master/scripts/voc_label.py) to convert existing VOC annotations to darknet format.